VazkiiMods/Botania/doc/omake.md

 * Physical symbols: Rainbow
 * Likes: Skittles, tapestry, weaving, sewing, mutton
 * Dislikes: Greyscale, bland colors, plastic
-* Image (?)

 Spectrolus loves every color of the rainbow, and loves every kind of love.
 They're an active member of various social justice initiatives, being a vocal proponent of activism in all its forms.

 Career-wise, Spectrolus is a connoisseur of fine ethically-spun wools, silks, and fabrics, using them to weave elaborate tapestries and articles of clothing.

 Although Spectrolus usually tries to eat a varied vegetarian diet, mutton is a guilty pleasure of theirs, and Spectrolus will scarf it down whenever given the opportunity.

 ## Rafflowsia